In this article

 If you’re the sole owner of your LLC, you’ll be taxed as a sole proprietorship.
 If your LLC has multiple members, it’ll be taxed as a partnership.
 In either case, you’ll also probably have to pay self-employment tax on your share of business income.

-As an LLC owner, you can also choose to be taxed as an S corporation, which subjects you to a different set of rules.
+As an LLC owner, you can also be taxed as an S corporation, which subjects you to a different set of rules.
 Here’s a closer look at how each type of LLC is taxed:

 Single-member LLC